The challenges we are facing...

 Aikido has to offer to meet those needs.

-• Develop a concentrated, comprehensive, agreed-upon branding/marketing campaign to define and promote the benefits of Aikido.
+• Develop a concentrated, comprehensive, agreed-upon branding and marketing campaign to define and promote the benefits of Aikido.

-• Better sharing and connection to the international Aikido community and Hombu Dojo.
+• Better sharing and connection to the international Aikido community and to Aikikai/Hombu Dojo.